ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 Where `02400203C3423E603EBEC3D8` and `024002031E031E6AE3FFE3D` are the target IDs of platforms attached to your system.

-You can view target IDs using the [`mbed-ls`](https://github.com/ARMmbed/mbed-os-tools/tree/master/packages/mbed-ls) tool (installed with Greentea).
+You can view target IDs using Mbed CLI:

 ```
-$ mbedls
+$ mbed detect
 +--------------+---------------------+------------+------------+-------------------------+
 |platform_name |platform_name_unique |mount_point |serial_port |target_id                |
 +--------------+---------------------+------------+------------+-------------------------+